lucapette/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 split my anwers in two categories:

-- If both parts invested time in interviews and meeting (no code challenges here!) then I do write personal emails
+- If both parts invested time in interviews and meeting (no code challenges here!) then I do write personal emails.
-- If I know there's not going to be any time investement (like when you reject someone upfront because you do not believe in bringing this person to the interviews stage) then I use a canned answer.
+- If I know there's not going to be any time investment (like when you reject someone upfront because you do not believe in bringing this person to the interviews stage) then I use a canned answer.
 Fast canned answer is better than slow "kind of canned answer" when there's no point in moving forward.

 Now just a few words about hiring people:

 - Be fast, talent goes away fast.
-Make people an offer, try to get them onbard as fast as you can.
+Make people an offer, try to get them on-board as fast as you can.
-- Try to make their first day as cool as possible.
+- Try to make their first days as cool as possible.
 Build a process with your teams to make it so.
 Generally, if you already have "the right people" they'll be very happy to create a process to ensure quality of the on-boarding process.

 ## Some more few words

+A few random thoughts about things that I find very hard but I still try as hard as I can to achieve:

+- Diversity is key for success.
+Make it obvious in your hiring process.
-Shoot as high as you can for diversity.
-Do not fall into the "cultural fit" trap.
+- Do not fall into the "cultural fit" trap.
 People do not have to fit "into your teams".
-They have to fit "with your team".
+They have to fit "within your team".